braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize/email_capture_form.md

 - Header, body, and submit button text
 - An optional image
 - An optional "Terms of Service" link
-- Different colors for the header and body text, buttons and background
+- Different colors for the header and body text, buttons, and background
 - Key-value pairs
 - Style for header and body text, buttons, button border color, background, and overlay